Sophia Peletier: Comic book series

 Carol's downward spiral ultimately reaches a breaking point, which causes her to attempt suicide once again.
 She approaches and begins talking to a walker another newcomer named Alice had been using for research, and then steps closer and allows it to bite her.
-She is put down by Andrea, and later buried in the prison-yard, where Sophia mourns her mother's loss.
+She is put down by Andrea, and later buried in the prison yard, where Sophia mourns her mother's loss.
 Sophia remains in a catatonic state for a long time afterward.
 As life becomes increasingly dangerous for the group, Andrea and Dale break away from the group, taking Sophia, Ben, Billy, Hershel's daughter Maggie and Glenn along with them.
-Following this decision, a rival community named Woodbury, which wants to take the prison for themselves, storms an attack on the group and successfully kills everyone except Rick, Carl and Michonne.
+Following this decision, a rival community named Woodbury, which wants to take the prison for itself, storms an attack on the group and successfully kills everyone except Rick, Carl and Michonne.
 The three of them return to Hershel's farm to discover the rest of the group living there.
 While reunited, Sophia refers to Maggie as her "mother" to Carl, much to his confusion.

 A group of survivors soon shows up on the farm, one of them claiming to be a scientist who knows how he can stop the outbreak and is on his way to Washington, D.C. to develop the cure.
 This sends the group on the road again.
 On the way, the scientist, Eugine, is revealed to have been lying about knowing a cure (having only made it up so that he would be protected).
 They are met by a man named Aaron, who claims he can take them to a safe community in Alexandria, nearby Washington, D.C.
-Rick trusts him, and soon they are all allowed to live in the Alexandria Safe-Zone.
-Sophia shares a house with Glenn, Maggie and Andrea.
-She adjusts well to her new environment, and even participates in a Halloween event put on by the community's leader, Douglas Monroe.
+Rick trusts him, and soon they are all allowed to live in the Alexandria Safe Zone.
+Sophia shares a house with Glenn, Maggie, and Andrea.
+She adjusts well to her new environment and even participates in a Halloween event put on by the community's leader, Douglas Monroe.
 During this time she also begins to call Glenn her father; however, when she overcomes her fears established by the world outside, she admits to him and Maggie that she knows they aren't her real parents, and also begins to acknowledge Carol's previous existence.